-Animations Online, our e-magazine, that provides critical appraisal, articles and a blog will continue to be published regularly and our popular newsletter will come out monthly.
+Puppet Centre’s magazine Animations is an online publication, that provides reviews, articles and blog entries and is added to regularly and our popular newsletter will come out monthly.

 Puppet Centre has an extensive library of puppetry related books housed in the library of the Royal Central School of Speech and Drama (RCSSD).
 Please see the link below for further details on how this can be accessed.